lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 This will be achieved through five main channels:
 1. Currently **in person communication** is still the prevalent method to reach customers in this industry.
 To reach SMEs we will organise in person meetings, and network at events for stakeholders in the office equipment industry, for example events organised by the [Association of Office Equipment Technicians of Nigeria][14].
-To reach tertiary educational institutions we will schedule product demonstrations with officials in charge of procurement, and network through umbrella bodies like [CVC][5] and [NBTE][6].
+To reach tertiary educational institutions we will schedule product demonstrations with officials in charge of procurement, and network through umbrella bodies like [CVC][5], [NBTE][6] and [National Commission for Colleges of Education (NCCE)][19].
 2. **Social media** platforms - WhatsApp, Facebook, Instagram and Twitter - that are popular in Nigeria.
 Through advertisement on social media platforms and through our website and LinkedIn page we are able to reach a large segment of the market.
 This will also often be the main channel for communicating with our SME customers, since they are active on social media platforms both because it allows them to reach their customers and because it fits their highly mobile lifestyle - they spend more time visiting their customers to provide maintenance and repair services than in their offices.